lillwimberly/Product_Preview_Card/README.md

 ### Continued development

 I would like to be more thoughtful when naming classes in HTML.
-Also next time I would implement a 'Mobile First Design' approach.
+Also next time I would implement a **Mobile First Design** approach.